niektemme/smarttherm-arduino/README.md

 - XBee - [Google code page](https://code.google.com/p/xbee-arduino/)

 ### Installation
-The Arduino sketch in the smarttherm subfolder of this repository can be uploaded to the arduino as with any Arduino sketch.
+The Arduino sketch in the smarttherm subfolder of this repository can be uploaded to the Arduino as with any Arduino sketch.

 ## Acknowledgements
-The code used in this project is often based on wonderful and clear written examples written by other people.
+The code used in this project is often based on wonderful and clearly written examples written by other people.
 I would especially like to thank the following people (alphabetical order).

 - Aravindu Sandela - bigdatahandler - http://bigdatahandler.com
 - Dave - Desert Home - http://www.desert-home.com